hombit/freddi/Readme.md

-viscous flux at the outer radius of the hot zone; X-ray luminosity (erg/s) in the band from E\_min to E\_max (`--emin` and `--emax` options); the optical magnitudes in *U*, *B*, *V*, *R*, *I*, and *J* band ([Allen's Astrophysical Quantities, Cox 2015](http://www.springer.com/book/9780387951898)); the optical fluxes in wavelengths set by one or more `--lambda` options.
+viscous flux at the outer radius of the hot zone; X-ray luminosity (erg/s) in the band from E\_min to E\_max (`--emin` and `--emax` options); the optical magnitudes in *U*, *B*, *V*, *R*, *I*, and *J* band ([Allen's Astrophysical Quantities, Cox 2015](http://www.springer.com/book/9780387951898)); the spectral density flux (erg/s/cm^2/Hz) at some wavelengths set by one or more `--lambda` options.

 Snapshot distributions at each time step, if produced, contain the following
 data: radial coordinate in terms of the specific angular momentum, radius,